-Award amounts will not exceed the total annual Health Center Program funding available for each service area (listed as Total Funding Table 4) in any budget year of the proposed three-year project period.
+The award amount will not exceed the total annual Health Center Program funding available for the service area (listed as Total Funding in the SAAT) in any budget year of the proposed three-year project period.
 Funding must be requested and will be awarded proportionately for all population types within the service area as currently funded under the Health Center Program.
 No new population types may be added.

-You must propose to serve at least 75 percent of the Patient Target in Table 4 by December 31, 2018.
-If you propose to serve fewer than the total number of patients indicated in Table 4, you must reduce your funding request according to the following table.
-If you propose to serve fewer than the total number of patients indicated in Table 4, but do not reduce the funding request, HRSA will reduce the award accordingly.
+You must propose to serve at least 75 percent of the SAAT Patient Target by December 31, 2018.
+If you propose to serve fewer than the total number of patients indicated in the SAAT, you must reduce your funding request according to the following table.
+If you propose to serve fewer than the total number of patients indicated in the SAAT, but do not reduce the funding request, HRSA will reduce the award accordingly.
 A funding calculator is available to determine if a funding reduction is required.